mongodb/specifications/source/crud/crud.rst

 - Set ``message`` to ``writeConcernError.errmsg`` if available.
 - Set ``details`` to ``writeConcernError.errInfo`` if available.
 Drivers MUST NOT parse inside ``errInfo``.

-See the `Read/Write Concern specification </source/read-write-concern/read-write-concern.rst#writeconcernerror-examples>`_
-for examples of how a server represents write concern errors in replies.
+See `writeConcernError Examples </source/read-write-concern/read-write-concern.rst#writeconcernerror-examples>`_ in the Read/Write Concern spec for examples of how a server represents write concern errors in replies.

 WriteError
 ~~~~~~~~~~